ysm-dev/kbw.events/app/about/about.md

 I've been attending KBW for the past few years, and each time there are over 100 Side Events, with the number growing year by year.

-While the KBW organizers distribute this [Side Event List Google Sheet](https://docs.google.com/spreadsheets/d/1k1xAFaLQ5nYnWVDPPvrme-iVUzfSgHJLyt5fGng7KZc/edit?gid=0#gid=0) annually, it's challenging to get a quick overview of the events.
+While the KBW organizers distribute [Side Event List Google Sheet](https://docs.google.com/spreadsheets/d/1k1xAFaLQ5nYnWVDPPvrme-iVUzfSgHJLyt5fGng7KZc/edit?gid=0#gid=0) annually, it's challenging to get a quick overview of the events.
 Moreover, since it's a public sheet, it's not convenient to bookmark events you're personally interested in.
 It's also time-consuming to manually add these events to your calendar.

 That's why I created this website.